oscar-bender-stone/honors-thesis/source/3_information_systems.typ

     $D times D times D$
 ]

+We will show this definition is suitable because a related concept can naturally define formal systems.

 TODO: Discuss how information reuse is possible via transformations.

-#theorem[
-  Information systems can faithfuly represent any extension to the notion of system.
-]

 #let Info = math.bold("Info")